-Employee rewards and recognition programs are typically launched with a great deal of fanfare within the organisation.
+Employee rewards and recognition programs are typically launched with a great deal of fanfare within the organization.
 There is usually a prelaunch communication, a launch communication and post-launch follow-up communication by the HR and the leadership team.
 The communication generally harps on the importance of creating a culture of appreciation and recognition within the organization.
 It attempts to build up excitement among the employees most often by linking it to monetary benefits.

 However, as one might expect the enthusiasm dies down over time and the communication becomes a trickle.
 It is business as usual for everyone as they go about doing their regular work.
-Line managers don’t feel motivated to recognize employees as much, as employee themselves lose interest and there is hardly any push from the HR and the leadership.
+Line managers don’t feel motivated to recognize employees as much, as employees themselves lose interest and there is hardly any push from the HR and the leadership.
 This is the usual story of a typical employee rewards and recognition program that had been launched with a great deal of enthusiasm.

 - Visual communication: LED displays, posters, standees, tent cards, etc. highlighting the employee rewards and recognition program across the offices – workspaces, lobby, pantry, canteen, etc.